monocle-h2020/camera_calibration/calibration/README.md

 Some camera information is necessary for the calibration and analysis of camera data, such as the pattern of the Bayer RGBG2 channels.
 These information files can be retrieved from the [SPECTACLE database](http://spectacle.ddq.nl/) or generated using the [generate_camera.py](generate_camera.py) script.
 This script is used to generate a file based on a single image.
-If the image has saturated pixels, no user input is required.
+If the image has saturated pixels, the bit depth can be determined automatically; otherwise, user input is required.
-If not, the user is required to manually put in the bit depth.
+User input is also required for the camera name, either to confirm one automatically determined from a filename or to input one manually.

 ## Camera settings